TIP-Global-Health/eheza-app/README.md

 The project is integrated with [GitPod](https://www.gitpod.io/docs/).
 Click on the badge above to try it out the project in action and start editing the source code!
-By default, Drupal and Elm client is accessible publicly and you can access other DDEV services like Mailhog using the non-HTTPS port, for instance `8026-` should work for checking the outgoing mails.
+By default, Drupal and Elm client is accessible publicly, and you can access other DDEV services like [Mailhog](https://github.com/mailhog/MailHog) using the non-HTTPS port, for instance `8026-` should work for checking the outgoing mails.
 Primary ports:
 - `8888` for Drupal